Radio information and setup for ultralight pilots

 2. Radio modification for the USHPA frequencies

-Most 2 meter handheld transceivers will not transmit on the USHPA authorized frequencies without modification.
-The exceptions are the Baofeng which works out-of-the-box and the YAESU FT-65R which can be re-programmed.
+Most 2 meter high quality handheld transceivers will not transmit on the USHPA authorized frequencies without modification.
+The exceptions are the Baofeng which works out-of-the-box and the YAESU FT-65R which must be re-programmed.

 Other radios must be modified.
 We sell the modified FT-60R, if needed.
 A bonus in having us modify the radio is that, if requested, we will completely program the radio for the USHPA frequencies and enter the correct setup options.
 It makes the radio ready-to-go.